Covid Facility FAQ

 Q: Will the showers/locker rooms be available to use?

-A: Locker rooms and showers are for day use only for those using the Aquatics centre.
-They will not be accessible for fitness centre use.
-Please come to the RECC in your workout attire and leave your valuables at home/in your vehicle.
-The RECC is not responsible for lost/stolen valuables.
+Yes, we have reopened the showers/locker rooms for day use only ( no overnight storage or rentals ) The RECC is not responsible for lost/stolen valuables.
 Also, we are restricting access to our water fountains so please bring your own water bottle.
 We have invested in a new bottle refilling station in our fitness centre that you will be able to use to refill your bottle.
 If you have any questions about locker rentals please email us at email@example.com

 RECC Mask FAQ